Terminal-2 icon

 The POS app either handles the eligibility check locally or through the TFS provider, and informs your store staff of the result.

-If you prefer to ask for consent with an input request or through the POS app user interface, the automatic consent flow must be disabled for your account.
+To ask for consent with a custom input request or through the POS app UI, the automatic consent flow must be disabled for your account.

 1. Make a Confirmation input request with: